 Looking closer, Killua realized that Gon’s chest raggedly rose and fell.
 “He’s….alive.”
 A wave of relief flooded Killua, but his elation was immediately replaced but distress.
 Sure, Gon was alive, but his body was irreparably damaged.
 The black cloud of nen surrounded him and looked menacing – it had to be the curse that held him bound after the sacrifice he had made.

-Killua walked up to Gon, and grabbed his right arm.
+Killua walked up to Gon, and grabbed his left arm.
 He was so fragile.
 Killua’s once strong and athletic friend, was now nothing but frail bone.
 Killua gently lifted his friend onto his back.

 'Don’t worry, Gon.
 I’ll set this right.'